-A financial asset or liability is classified as fair value through profit or loss if acquired principally for the purpose of selling or repurchasing in the short term.
-Derivatives are also included in this category unless they are designated as hedges.
-Financial instruments in this category are recognized initially and subsequently at fair value.
+Derivatives are recognized initially and subsequently at fair value.
 Transaction costs are expensed in the consolidated statements of operations and comprehensive loss.
-Gains and losses arising from changes in fair value are presented in the consolidated statements of operations and comprehensive loss within other gains and losses in the period in which they arise.
+Gains and losses arising from changes in fair value are presented in the consolidated statements of operations and comprehensive loss either as a separate line item or within finance expense in the period in which they arise.

-Held-to-maturity investments and loans and receivables are initially recognized at the amount expected to be received, less, when material, a discount to reduce the amount to fair value.
-Subsequently, held-to-maturity investments and loans and receivables are measured at amortized cost using the effective interest method less a provision for impairment.
+Loans and receivables are initially recognized at the amount expected to be received, less, when material, a discount to reduce the amount to fair value.
+Subsequently, loans and receivables are measured at amortized cost using the effective interest method less a provision for impairment.
 The Company classifies its cash and cash equivalents and amounts receivable as loans and receivables.